raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
+#### dev-master
+- Added initial unit test cases for testing this package
+- Refined auto-resolving of table name:
+  - if there is only 1 worksheet in a file and the worksheet is not the name of a table, use the base filename
+  - otherwise use worksheet name
 #### 2.1.6
 - Fix tablename setting not being used #5 (contributed by @MeowKim)
 - Add setting to disable text output (default true) (contributed by @MeowKim)